Stormfront (website): Public profile and later history

 In a 2001 USA Today article, journalist Tara McKelvey called Stormfront "the most visited white supremacist site on the Net."
 The number of registered users on the site rose from 5,000 in January 2002 to 52,566 in June 2005, by which year it was the 338th largest Internet forum, receiving more than 1,500 hits each weekday and ranking in the top one percent of Internet sites in terms of use.
 By June 2008, the site was attracting more than 40,000 unique users each day.
-Operating the site from its West Palm Beach, Florida headquarters is Black's full-time job, and he was assisted by his son and 40 moderators.
+Operating the site from its West Palm Beach, Florida headquarters is Black's full-time job, and he was assisted by his child and 40 moderators.
 The public profile of the site attracted attention from groups such as the Simon Wiesenthal Center and the Anti-Defamation League (ADL).
 The ADL describes Stormfront as having "served as a veritable supermarket of online hate, stocking its shelves with many forms of anti-Semitism and racism".

 In 2006, the Southern Poverty Law Center (SPLC) reported a discussion on Stormfront in which white nationalists were encouraged to join the United States military to learn the skills necessary for winning a race war.
 The 2008 United States presidential candidacy of African-American Democrat Barack Obama was a cause of significant concern for some Stormfront members: the site received 2,000 new members the day after Obama was elected as president, and went offline temporarily due to the increase in visitors.
 Stormfront posters saw Obama as representing a new multicultural era in the United States replacing "white rule", and feared that he would support illegal immigration and affirmative action and that he would help make white people a minority group.

 During the 2008 primary campaigns, The New York Times mistakenly reported that Stormfront had donated $500 to Republican presidential hopeful Ron Paul; in fact, it was site owner Don Black who had contributed the money to Paul.

 Following an April 2009 shooting, Richard Poplawski, a poster on the site, calling himself Braced for Fate, was charged with ambushing and killing three Pittsburgh police officers and attempting to kill nine others.

 During the 2016 election season, site founder Don Black said that the site was experiencing huge spikes in traffic corresponding to controversial statements by Donald Trump, who is popular among white supremacists.
 In response, Black upgraded the site's servers.

-Black's son Derek, who was a long-time participant in the site, has disavowed the beliefs held by his father and family and the Stormfront site.
-Through his years in college, Derek Black came to feel that white nationalism is not supportable.
-His story was captured in the book, "Rising Out of Hatred" by Eli Saslow.
+Black's child Derek, who was a long-time participant in the site, has disavowed the beliefs held by their father and family and the Stormfront site.
+Through their years in college, Derek Black came to feel that white nationalism is not supportable.
+Their story was captured in the book, "Rising Out of Hatred" by Eli Saslow.

 In August 2017, Stormfront's domain name was seized by its registrar for "displaying bigotry, discrimination or hatred."

 The site came back online on September 29, 2017.
 As of October 2017, services to keep the site online were provided by Tucows, Network Solutions, and Cloudflare.